|

 thereby improving the social functioning of mentally ill

-Whereas, Seriously mentally ill
+patients; and Whereas, Seriously mentally ill

 patients retain the potential to recover from illness and